sandesh711/Website_Data_Analysis/README.md

 Whenever a user browses any of my website, data like below will be saved.
 Which is used in this analysis.
 (user browsed pages, referrer pages, date and time of user hit)

-# Analysis Process
+# Data Analysis and Preparation Process
 Data is stored in MySQL database.
 I will be cleaning the table data using MySQL queries.
 After Cleaning I will analyse data, and if any transformation needed do that in MySQL temporary table.
 I will be pulling required data to Microsoft Excel or may be upload to cloud R for further Analysis.
 For graphs and visualisation will use R, Tableau and Excel.
 A little modification and transformation to data is also done in R. ChatGPT is a teammate with whom I ask for help when I get stuck.
+To apply the Python webscraping topics in Task 4, I have created a web page and got information from the webpage using BeautifulSoup library.

 # Result
 Results are shared as excel file when data analysis and graph is generated in excel.
 Visualisation from Rstudio tool saved as jpgs.